Home » Big Island » Hawaii Volcanoes National Park Hotel: Volcano House Review

 In-Room Dining

-They also offer in-room dining, which is perfect for after a day of exploring the park.
+They also offer in-room dining, which is perfect for after a day of exploring the park or when you want to eat breakfast in your room before starting the day.

 Other features/amenities

 I highly recommend getting a crater view room.
-That’s the main perk of staying at Volcano House versus staying at a vacation rental in Volcano Village.
+That’s the main perk of staying at Volcano House versus staying at other Volcano Village lodging.

 Image of fiery glow of lava inside a crater at Hawaii Volcanoes National Park on the Big Island.